 Income Statement Comparison

-Here is a comparative analysis of the income statements for ServiceNow, Inc. and EPAM Systems, Inc. for the most recent fiscal year.
+The following table compares the income statements of ServiceNow, Inc. and EPAM Systems, Inc. for the most recent fiscal year, providing key financial metrics to support your investment decisions.

 MetricServiceNow, Inc.EPAM Systems, Inc.